ljubicicrobert/SSIMS-Flow/README.md

 ## Usage

-Unlike its predecessor, SSIMS-Flow is **meant to be used ONLY through the graphical user interface (GUI)**.
-Usage through the terminal is possible but discouraged.
-Those interested in such approach can check the `ArgumentParser` objects in source files for more details.
+SSIMS-Flow is **meant to be used primarily through the graphical user interface (GUI)**.
+Usage through the command line terminal is possible but discouraged unless the user is well familiar with Python.
+Those interested in such approach can check the `ArgumentParser` objects in source files for more details on how to properly call certain scripts.

 ### Project settings